mendix/docs/content/en/docs/releasenotes/mobile/make-it-native-parent/_index.md

 ### 1.3 MIN Public Beta {#public-beta-instructions}

 Currently, Make It Native 10 offered in public online app stores does not support Mendix 10.11.
-To use MIN with Studio Pro 10.11, you must use the public beta of MiN 10.
+To use MIN with Studio Pro 10.11, you must use the public beta of MIN 10.
 This document explains how you can download and install the MIN 10 public beta:

 * For iOS apps, see the [Join the iOS App Public Beta](#join-ios-beta) section below.
 * For Android apps, see the [Join the Android App Public Beta](#join-android-beta) section below.